 The short answer is yes.
 If you plan on emailing customers at scale, you need a provider to keep your customer data secure and remain compliant with laws and regulations, at the very minimum.
 But the right ESP will do more than that — it will meet your business’s unique needs and make your marketing efforts more successful.
 You’ll want to choose the most appropriate ESP for your business size and functions in order to minimize the time it takes to set up your campaigns, streamline your day-to-day operations, and optimize email campaign performance.
 With the right ESP, you’ll see savings from major productivity improvements.

 What are the benefits of using an ESP?

 The right ESP can provide a variety of benefits for you, whether you're a small business or a large enterprise.

-Boosting Acquisition and Retention: One study shows that 81 percent of small and medium-sized businesses rely on email for customer acquisition and 80 percent use email marketing to retain customers.
+One study shows that 81 percent of small and medium-sized businesses rely on email for customer acquisition and 80 percent use email marketing to retain customers.

-1. Consider Your Main Use Cases
+Be Mindful of Your Main Use Cases

-2. Contact List Size
+Think About Your Contact List Size

-3. Data and Privacy
+Review Data and Privacy Policies

 Your security needs will also depend on your vertical.
 If you’re in the healthcare industry, you may need to be HIPAA compliant, for instance.

 Consider the types of safeguards a given ESP has for maintaining security, such as firewalls, password policies, and encryption practices.
 You may also want to think about how accessible your data is, how quickly the database updates, and the given provider’s data storage limitations and costs.